How to apply for a clinical trial including eligibility, phases, model IMPDs, costs and how to make changes to your application.

 You can also read theto help you decide if your study needs a CTA.

-If you are still unsure, email a copy of the protocol (the document describing the objectives, design and methodology) to email@example.com, with ‘Scope - protocol review’ as the subject line.
+If you are still unsure, email a copy of the protocol (the document describing the objectives, design and methodology) to email@example.com, with ‘followed by the study title (shortened)’ as the subject line.

 You’ll need a EudraCT number.